-ARTICLE 5: PETITIONS FOR FITNESS DETERMINATION
+ARTICLE 5: PETITIONS FOR FITNESS

-CFP Board has adopted Fitness Standards that apply to Respondents who are candidates for CFP® certification and former CFP® professionals seeking reinstatement who have relinquished CFP® certification.
+CFP Board has adopted Fitness Standards that provides the standards against which CFP Board will evaluate the ethical fitness of Respondents who are candidates for CFP[®] certification and former CFP[®] professionals seeking reinstatement whose certification CFP Board has not suspended or temporarily barred.

-5.1 ELIGIBILITY TO FILE PETITION FOR FITNESS DETERMINATION
+5.1 ELIGIBILITY TO FILE PETITION FOR FITNESS

-a.
-A Respondent whose conduct falls within the "Unacceptable" list set forth in the Fitness Standards may not file a Petition for Fitness Determination and may not obtain CFP® certification.

-- b.
-A Respondent who the Fitness Standards requires to obtain a fitness determination from the DEC may file a Petition for Fitness Determination requesting a determination of fitness for CFP® certification if Respondent has signed the Pathway to CFP® Certification Agreement. - c.
-Enforcement Counsel may deliver to a Respondent who is required to file a Petition for Fitness Determination, and contemporaneously file with the DEC, a Notice to Commence Petition for Fitness Determination ("Fitness Notice").
-The Fitness Notice must include numbered paragraphs setting forth with factual detail the reasons the Fitness Standards require Respondent to file a Petition for Fitness Determination.
+- a.
+If a Respondent has engaged in conduct that presents an Absolute Bar as set forth in the Fitness Standards, then Respondent may not file a Petition for Fitness and may not obtain CFP[®] certification. - b.
+If a Respondent has engaged in conduct that renders a Respondent Currently Ineligible for CFP[®] certification as set forth in the Fitness Standards, then Respondent may not file a Petition for Fitness. - c.
+If a Respondent has engaged in conduct that requires Respondent to file a Petition for Fitness as set forth in the Fitness Standards, then Respondent must (i) sign the Pathway to CFP® Certification Agreement, and (b) file a Petition for Fitness in which Respondent requests an order finding ethical fitness for CFP[®] certification. - d.
+Enforcement Counsel must deliver to a Respondent who is required to file a Petition for Fitness, and contemporaneously file with the DEC, a Fitness Notice.
+The Fitness Notice must include numbered paragraphs setting forth with factual detail the reasons the Fitness Standards require Respondent to file a Petition for Fitness.
 Enforcement Counsel will use reasonable efforts to redact any exhibits to the Fitness Notice pursuant to Article 6.1.
-Enforcement Counsel may amend the Fitness Notice at any time. - d.
-A former CFP® professional seeking reinstatement whose certification has been suspended or temporarily barred must file a Petition for Reinstatement Eligibility and is not eligible to file a Petition for Fitness Determination.
+Enforcement Counsel may amend the Fitness Notice at any time. - e.
+A former CFP[®] professional seeking reinstatement whose certification has been suspended or temporarily barred must file a Petition for Fitness.

-5.2 PETITION FOR FITNESS DETERMINATION
+5.2 PETITION FOR FITNESS

 - a.
 Respondent must deliver to Enforcement Counsel and contemporaneously file with the DEC a written Petition within 30 calendar days of the delivery of the Fitness Notice, unless Enforcement Counsel delivers an Amended Fitness Notice.
 Respondent will use reasonable efforts to redact any exhibits to the Petition pursuant to Article 6.1.
-Respondent must deliver and contemporaneously file with the DEC a written Amended Petition for Fitness Determination no later than 14 calendar days from the delivery of the Amended Fitness Notice or the date a Petition for Fitness Determination was originally due.
-A Petition for Fitness Determination must include: - 1.
+Respondent must deliver and contemporaneously file with the DEC a written Amended Petition for Fitness no later than 14 calendar days from the delivery of the Amended Fitness Notice or the date a Petition for Fitness was originally due.
+A Petition for Fitness must include: - 1.
 A detailed response to each numbered paragraph of the Fitness Notice that admits or denies each statement, or states that Respondent is unable to admit or deny due to lack of knowledge; - 2.
-Evidence of Respondent's rehabilitation and fitness for CFP® certification, as set forth in Article 11.8 of the Procedural Rules; and - 3.
+Evidence of Respondent's fitness for CFP® certification in accordance with the Fitness Standards; and - 3.
 A statement indicating whether Respondent requests a hearing and the amount of hearing time Respondent requests for the hearing.
 If Respondent fails to provide the hearing time statement, Respondent waives the right to contest the amount of time allotted for the hearing. - b.
 After Respondent files a Petition, DEC Counsel must deliver to the parties an initial scheduling order with case deadlines and events, including a range of projected hearing or review dates.
 The final hearing date will be set forth in a Notice of Hearing issued pursuant to these Procedural Rules. - c.
-No later than 14 calendar days after Respondent files a Petition for Fitness Determination, Enforcement Counsel must file with DEC Counsel a statement indicating the amount of hearing time Enforcement Counsel requests to respond to the Petition.
+No later than 14 calendar days after Respondent files a Petition for Fitness, Enforcement Counsel must file with DEC Counsel a statement indicating the amount of hearing time Enforcement Counsel requests to respond to the Petition.
 If Enforcement Counsel fails to provide the hearing time statement, then Enforcement Counsel waives the right to contest the amount of time allotted for the hearing.